smancke/guble/README.md

 ## Release 0.1
 The first release 0.1 is expected start of January 2016
 * Persistance and replay of messages
-** Replay command implementation
+** Tests for replay command implementation
 ** Replay command in cli help
-* Better Approach for message buffering on huge message numbers
 * Clean Shutdown
+* rename subscribe and unsubscribe commands
+* Logging in the receiver
+* remove userId from route
+* (re) adjust subscription notifications

 ## Roadmap Release 0.2
 * Improve Logging (Maybe use of: https://github.com/Sirupsen/logrus)